KFlaws/d2mr-assessment-kflaws/06_r-programming/01_hello-world/assessment.md

 Submission date: 01/18/2025

-Project GitHub subdirectory URL: [06_r-programming/01_hello-world/Mini-Assignment-1.R](https://github.com/KFlaws/d2mr-assessment-kflaws/blob/main/06_r-programming/01_hello-world/Mini-Assignment-1.R)
+Project GitHub subdirectory URL: [06_r-programming/01_hello-world/Mini-Assignment-1.R](https://github.com/KFlaws/d2mr-assessment-kflaws/blob/main/06_r-programming/01_hello-world/Mini-Assignment-1.R) <!-- in the future, link to the subdirectory rather than the file itself -->

 URL or instructions to access additional materials, if needed: